create an empty list name myList

 # using a loop, generate 10 random numbers that range from 0 - 1000 (HINT: look at your Guessing Game code to generate a random number

-# assuming your variable x has a value, you may use the myList.append( x ) function to add data to a list
+# use the myList.append() function to add the data to a list

 # in your loop, after you generate a random number, add it to the list